 It’s a small airport with moderate flight/people traffic, but it’s also exactly suited for the regular business traveler.
 It’s also great option for pleasure travelers with direct options to major cities like Las Vegas (39 minutes or so), or Phoenix (55m), or Salt Lake City, etc.

-There is also a United flight from LAX to ONT…14 minute flight.
+There used to be a United flight from LAX to ONT…14 minute flight.
 I’ve done it…pretty cool.
 And if your flight gets delayed or canceled they just bus you to ONT (I’ve done that too…weird).
+I don’t know if this flight is still offered, but it’s got to be one of the shortest flights in the country.

 Ontario Airport has a storied history regarding its ownership.
 It was owned by LAX (yeah, the big airport) for a while (and that kinda sucked as LAX cut the flight options out of ONT.
 It’s now back on its own and flight options have started to return and several upgrades have started (like adding Rock N Brews to Terminal 4).